Skip to content

 • Ron

-After a late in the stage attack by Filippo Ganna, the sprinters made their expected run at the line, with Jonathan Milan powering through for the win from 300m out to win Stage 4 of the 2024 Giro d’Italia.
+After a late in the stage attack by Filippo Ganna, the sprinters made their expected run at the line, with Jonathan powering through for the win from 300m out to win Stage 4 of the 2024 Giro d’Italia.

 The Corsa Rosa said goodbye to the Piedmont region and moved on to Liguria with the 190 km long Acqui Terme-Andora stage, which represented a second chance for the sprinters.
 G.C. contenders who wanted to avoid a sprint finish could take advantage of the Capo Mele climb, whose summit came less than 3 km from the finish line.